-Organized Group Cabin Camp: A 100-person capacity camp is available for overnight use to organized groups from May to September.
+Organized Group Cabin Camp: A 100-person capacity camp is available for overnight use to organized groups from June through August.
 The group camp offers sleeping quarters, bathroom and shower facilities and a large dining hall/kitchen complex.
-Rental periods may be as short as one night.
 A reservation system is based on previous long-term use, priority for youth groups, length of stay and number of people.
 Contact the park office for additional information.

 Explore organized group tenting for more information.